NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/traces/index.md

 This lab excercise demonstrates how to add tracing instrumentation to a Python application.
 The purpose of the exercises is to learn about the anatomy of spans and OpenTelemetry's tracing signal.
 It does not provide a realistic deployment scenario.
-In production, we export spans to a tracing backend and analyze traces via solutions such as [Jaeger](https://github.com/jaegertracing/jaeger), [Tempo](https://github.com/grafana/tempo), [Zipkin](https://github.com/openzipkin/zipkin), and more.
+In previous exercises, we exported spans to a tracing backend and analyzed traces via [Jaeger](https://github.com/jaegertracing/jaeger).
 In this lab, we output spans to the local console to keep things simple.

+### How to perform the exercise
+* This exercise is based on the following repository [repository](https://github.com/NovatecConsulting/opentelemetry-training/)
+* All exercises are in the subdirectory `exercises`.
+There is also an environment variable `$EXERCISES` pointing to this directory.
+All directories given are relative to this one.
+* Initial directory: `manual-instrumentation-traces/initial`
+* Solution directory: `manual-instrumentation-traces/solution`
+* Python source code: `manual-instrumentation-traces/initial/src`
 The environment consists of two components:
 1. a Python service
     - uses [Flask](https://flask.palletsprojects.com) web framework